I've never, they're saying, received this much hatred and racism.

 The new plan is aimed at making Denver a national leader in reducing gas emissions that have been linked to global warming, giving a major push to alternative energy, stepping up recycling, changing building codes to encourage energy conservation.

-But the proposal also contains some ideas that may be unpopular, such as penalizing heavy users of electricity and natural gas, and basing auto insurance premiums on the number of miles traveled.
+But the proposal also contains some ideas that may be unpopular, such as penalizing heavy users of electricity and natural gas and basing auto insurance premiums on the number of miles traveled.

 They're claiming that their era of denial now is over.

-Denver joining a host of cities taking action to reduce greenhouse gas emissions, including Seattle, Portland, and Chicago.
+Denver joining a host of cities, taking action to reduce greenhouse gas emissions, including Seattle, Portland, and Chicago.

 They drove right on by.

-They the the Kyoto Accord standards were supposed to go into effect in 2012, and these nations that have signed it have said, all right, we'll move it back to 2050.
+The Kyoto Accord standards were supposed to go into effect in 2012, and these nations that have signed it have said, all right, we'll move it back to 2050.

 Well, wait a minute.